 Rick: So this is elderberry?

 Rick: I smell first?
-Umm, it's more powerful, sweet.
+Umm, that’s more powerful, it’s more sweet.
 I could become a connoisseur of vinegar.
-Hmm, that's very good.
+Hmm that's very good.

 Woman: Danke schön.

 Experiencing the Vienna opera is high on the list of many visitors.
 But we're here in July...and nothing's scheduled.
-The city's venerable musical institutions — like the opera, boys' choir, and philharmonic — are mostly on vacation in July and August.
-But, using local entertainment listings, you'll find the city still hums year-round with fine classical music.
+The city's venerable musical institutions — like the opera, boys’ choir, and philharmonic — are mostly on vacation in July and August.
+But, taking advantage of local entertainment listings, you'll find the city still hums with great classical music year-round.

 Music in Vienna's parks enjoys a long tradition.
-A century ago Johan Strauss did the same thing for Vienna's High Society.
+A century ago Johan Strauss was the toast of Vienna's High Society.
 It was here, in Vienna's City Park, in the Kursalon, where the "Waltz King" himself directed wildly popular concerts in the late 1800s.
 And the tradition continues to the delight of music lovers from around the world.

-If you like classical music...or imperial grandeur...or just a good apple strudel, you'll love Vienna.
+Whether you like classical music... imperial grandeur...or just a good apple strudel, you'll love Vienna.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time, keep on traveling.
-Auf weidersehen.
+Auf Wiedersehen.